looker/lookerbot/README.md

 However, Slash commands are a bit friendlier to use and allow Slack to auto-complete so you'll probably want to set those up.

-1. Under "Customize Slack" > "Configure" > "Custom Integrations" select "Slash Commands"
+1. Go to http://yourdomain.slack.com/apps and choose "Slash Commands".
-2. Choose "Add Configuration"
+2. Choose "Add Configuration".
 3. Create a command to use for the Looker bot.
 We use **/looker** but it's up to you.
 4. Choose an icon for the slash command responses.
 [Here's the icon we use](looker-bot-icon-512.png).
-5. Set the URL to wherever you have your bot server hosted.
-The path to the slash command endpoint is `/slack/receive`, so if your bot is hosted at `https://example.com`, the URL would be `https://example.com/slack/receive`.
+5. Set the URL to wherever you have your bot server hosted (if you used Heroku to set up the server, this will be the unique app name that you set / generated) .
+The path to the slash command endpoint is `/slack/receive`, so if your server is at `https://example.com`, the URL would be `https://example.com/slack/receive`.
-6. You'll need to copy the token provided when you created the slash command and set the `SLACK_SLASH_COMMAND_TOKEN` variable with it for the bot to accept slash commands.
+6. Set the method to POST.

-Directions for creating slash commands [can be found in Looker Discourse](https://discourse.looker.com/t/using-lookerbot-for-slack/2302)
+6. You'll need to copy the token that was generated when you created the slash command and use it to set the `SLACK_SLASH_COMMAND_TOKEN` evironment variable.

 ### Scheduling Data to Slack